mattmakai/fullstackpython.com/source/content/pages/05-data/04-object-relational-mappers.markdown

 ## Django's ORM
-The [Django](/django.html) web framework comes with its own built-in object-relational mapping module, generally referred to as "the Django ORM".
+The [Django](/django.html) web framework comes with its own built-in object-relational mapping module, generally referred to as "the Django ORM" or "Django's ORM".

 [Django's ORM](https://docs.djangoproject.com/en/dev/topics/db/) works well for simple and medium-complexity database operations.
 However, there are often